Thursday, October 10, 2019

 As is often the case, poor people’s ambition knows no bounds.
 It is similar to that of wealthy individuals; they can’t stop working because they crave more wealth.

-Ki-woo also sees the opportunity to have his sister Kim Ki-Jung (So-dam Park) tutor a disobedient preschooler who is interested in surreal self-portrait painting and American Indian wildness.
+Ki-woo also sees an opportunity to have his sister, Kim Ki-Jung (So-dam Park), tutor a disobedient preschooler who is interested in surreal self-portrait painting and American Indian wildness.

-Kim’s family’s determination to take over the house causes another critical park staff member to be fired.
+Kim’s family’s determination to take over the house leads to another critical park staff member being fired.

 The patriarch of the Kims, Ki-taek, is played exceptionally well by the renowned actor Kang-ho Song (“A Taxi Driver,” “Thirst,” “The Host”).
 He enters the house as the chauffeur.
-Aware of not crossing the line, his body odor of poor people causes wealthy families’ aversion.
+Aware of not crossing the line, he avoids body odor associated with poor people, which causes wealthy families’ aversion.

 In the real world, the rich and poor can’t get that close because of odor.
 Smell reveals social status, job type, food quality, and behavior.
-In South Korea, people respond to the sense of smell right away.
+In South Korea, people respond to smells right away.
 We can’t talk about scent in public, but it is an inherent characteristic of all human beings.

-The Oscar hopeful director admits with a good sense of humor.
+The Oscar-hopeful director admits with good humor.
 He is not a “control freak” but likes to control everything.
-During the pre-production, he did the entire storyboard, which was a big help for this linear story.
+During pre-production, he did the entire storyboard, which was a big help for this linear story.

 Like many wealthy South Korean families, the Park’s house has a bunker in its basement in case of an atomic attack by the North Korean leader “Little Rocket Man,” Kim Jong-un.
 By the way, the jokes about the North Commander are part of the hilarious political satire.

 The performances in “Parasite” are exquisite and natural.
-The entire cast shines on the screen for long-lasting delight.
+The entire cast shines on screen, delivering long-lasting delight.

 Funny but true, Kim’s mother quotes: “It’s such a luxury to be kind.
 If I were rich, I would be kind.”
 The director says it’s not morally correct, but it’s straightforward.

-The art department’s work is monumental; they built the interiors and some streets inside the studio.
+The art department’s work is monumental; they built the interiors and some of the streets within the studio.
 That includes well-controlled epic rain flooding.
-The shooting took seventy-four days, three times more than an average film schedule of twenty-four days.
+The shooting took 74 days, three times the average film schedule of 24 days.

 During the Q&A after a screening in West Los Angeles, the director candidly discussed his film.
-He said, “In most cases, microaggression towards the dignity of the underprivileged damages our society.”
+He said, “In most cases, microaggressions towards the dignity of the underprivileged damage our society.”
 He continued, “When we watch the news, the media and audience won’t dig a little bit more into the case—what are the motives, necessities, or genuine intentions of people implicated?”

 Bong Joon-Ho worked with the same actors in his previous films.
-They have known each other for a while and feel more comfortable with actors giving a perfectionist director an authentic performance.
+They have known each other for a while and feel more comfortable with actors delivering an authentic performance to a perfectionist director.

-In society, the essence of family is to stay together.
-In “Parasite,” the punishment is to end up scattered away.
+In society, the essence of the family is to stay together.
+In “Parasite,” the punishment is to be scattered.
 The audience cannot hate the Kim family because they have their charm.
-The spectators rule for the poor, making the Kims a likable antihero.
+The spectators’ rule for the poor makes the Kims a likable antihero.

-The morality of the film doesn’t justify the act of killing and is open to interpretation.
-Remember, none of the characters are criminals; circumstances bring them together – but the calamity reaches all.
+The film’s morality doesn’t justify killing and is open to interpretation.
+Remember, none of the characters are criminals; circumstances bring them together, but the calamity reaches all.

 Some people may see “Parasite” as socialist propaganda, but I see it as a masterwork reproducing reality in a divided society.